 Delayed Harvest Fishing

-Under Delayed Harvest Trout Waters regulations, no trout can be harvested or possessed from these waters between Oct.
-1 and one half-hour after sunset on June 1, 2018.
+Under Delayed Harvest Trout Waters regulations, no trout can be harvested or possessed from marked waters between Oct.
+1 and one half-hour after sunset on June 2, 2023.
 No natural bait may be possessed, and anglers can fish only with artificial lures with one single hook.
 An artificial lure is defined as a fishing lure that neither contains nor has been treated with any substance that attracts fish by the sense of taste or smell.

 The Wildlife Commission stocks Delayed Harvest Trout Waters from fall through spring with high densities of trout to increase anglers’ chances of catching fish.
 Delayed Harvest Trout Waters, posted with diamond-shaped, black-and-white signs, are popular fishing destinations for anglers who enjoy catch-and-release trout fishing.